RiteshBobade/Personal-Portfolio/README.md

 - Clean and modern layout

--Sections for:
+- Sections for:

---About Me
+-- About Me

---Projects
+-- Projects

---Skills
+-- Skills

---Contact
+-- Contact

 🛠️ Built With
 HTML5